 Students with attendance policy accommodations should keep in mind that they are always responsible for any missed material or work covered in class during their absence.

 Neither extensions of deadlines for assignments due nor special arrangements for making up quizzes, tests, exams or work missed during an absence are specifically identified within this accommodation.

 Should the student miss a class period for medical reasons on a day when there happens to be a pop quiz, test or important assignment due, how the instructor chooses to handle any make-up or late work is at his or her discretion.

 Dealing with the consequences of a missed class (test, missed deadline, missed lab work, etc.) is something that must be negotiated with the professor as the need arises.
 The student is strongly encouraged to attend every class when any assignments or tests are scheduled so as to not leave the outcome of missed work up to discussion with the professor.
 Also, when first speaking with the professor about the accommodation, the student should speak with the professor about these scenarios in the event something happens later.

-Documentation for an attendance policy accommodation will be kept on file with the Office of Disability Services.
+Documentation for an attendance policy accommodation will be kept on file with the Center for Accessibility and Disability Resources.
 A student does not have to give medical documentation to an instructor for verification.
-Should a professor request such documentation, the student may choose to do so, but the student is encouraged to discuss the matter with the Office of Disability Services before he or she responds to the request.
+Should a professor request such documentation, the student may choose to do so, but the student is encouraged to discuss the matter with the Center for Accessibility and Disability Resources before he or she responds to the request.